-Council have publicly tendered for both the wet play area equipment (tender awarded in March 2020) and the main pools and associated works (tenders received in May 2020).
+Council have publicly tendered for both the wet play area equipment (tender awarded in March 2020) and the main pools and associated works (tender awarded in June 2020).

 The redevelopment is estimated to cost in the vicinity of $7 million, made possible through a $3 million grant from the State Government with the balance made up from Council’s cash reserves.
-It is anticipated that the project will take 12 months to deliver from August 2020, with Fairbrother announced as the successful tenderer for the main pool project in June 2020.
+Fairbrother was announced as the successful tenderer for the main pool project in June 2020.
 A site layout plan can be viewed here.